 Weston Spring Farm

 We practice regenerative farming.
-We know we have a responsability to regenerate our land and strive to apply best agroecological practices.
+We know we have a responsibility to regenerate our land and strive to apply best agroecological practices.
 This is why we are cultivating with awareness of soil health and life and have a no-dig market garden where we bring-in compost and woodchip.
 We practice crop rotation, succession and plant various green manures to bring back organic matter and activate soil biology.

 To avoid grass and weed competition, instead of tilling or using chemicals (we are in Organic conversion by the way - full certified in August this year!) we need to cover areas with landscape fabric and tarps.